Featuring: Susan Milligan | Director, Patient Experience

 So, consider your employee engagement program central to your patient experience strategy.

 Three Levels of Employee Engagement

 What does it mean to be engaged?
-An employee’s engagement can range from neutral sentiment about a company to high motivation and drive for success, which impacts productivity, quality of work, and the experience of those around them, including patients.
+An employee’s engagement can range from neutral sentiment about a company to high motivation and drive for success.
+Whether employees are motivated impacts productivity, quality of work and the experience of those around them, including patients.

 You can think of employees as falling into one of three categories:

 - Engaged – satisfied with the company and motivated to work hard and do a good job

 - Unengaged – getting by doing the minimum, but not motivated to do more